Mother, 1-year-old son killed in Alaska polar bear attack

 Like many far-flung Alaska villages, the predominantly Inupiaq community of roughly 150 people in Wales has organized patrols when the bears are expected in town, from roughly December to May, said Geoff York, the senior director of conservation at Polar Bear International.
 The last fatal polar bear encounter in Alaska was in 1990.

-Poor weather and no runway lights at the Wales gravel air strip prevented troopers and wildlife officials from making it to Wales Tuesday after the attack.
-Attempts were being made again Wednesday.
+Poor weather and no runway lights at the Wales gravel air strip prevented troopers and wildlife officials from traveling there Tuesday to investigate the attack, but they made it Wednesday.
+The investigation showed Myomick and Ongtowasruk were walking between the school and a clinic when the bear attacked them, according to a statement from the state troopers.

+The remains of the mother and son were transported to the State Medical Examiner’s Office for autopsy, troopers added.

-When asked to describe the mood in Wales on Wednesday, Dawn Hendrickson, the school principal, called it “traumatic.”
-Classes were cancelled, and counselors were being made available.
+When asked to describe the mood in Wales on Wednesday, Hendrickson, the school principal, called it “traumatic.”
+Classes were canceled, and counselors were being made available.

 She said there have been no announcements for memorials for the two victims yet.
-“We are still in the beginning phase,” she said.
+“We are still in the beginning phase,” said Hendrickson, who spoke to the AP earlier in the day but didn’t detail the polar bear attempting to breach the school.

-It’s unclear if this attack was related to climate change, but it’s consistent with what is expected as the Arctic continues to warm at four times the rest of the Earth, changing the ecosystem in ways that are still not fully understood, York said.
+It’s unclear if the attack was related to climate change, but it’s consistent with what is expected as the Arctic continues to warm, changing the ecosystem in ways that are still not fully understood, York said.

 Alaska scientists at the U.S. Geological Survey in 2019 found changes in sea ice habitat had coincided with evidence that polar bears’ use of land was increasing and that the chances of a polar bear encounter had increased.